 - Are landlords required to provide tenants with notice of rent increases between lease terms?

 Yes.
 Landlords must provide tenants with written notice in advance of any rent increases greater than 5%.
 If the tenant has been in the dwelling for more than 2 years, 90 days notice is required.
 After one year of tenancy, 60 days are required, and 30 days notice is required for any tenant.
-(Changes in New York State Rent Law)
+(N.Y.
+Real Prop.
+L. § 226-c)

 - Are landlords required to provide tenants with notice of pesticide use on the property?